truzo/tomango-2018/site/content/blog/website-launch-checklist.md

 title: "Website launch checklist"
 author: "trys"
 date: 2013-10-29 12:22:39
-excerpt: The prospect of making a new website live can be daunting but if you’re prepared, there’s nothing to be worried about.
+description: The prospect of making a new website live can be daunting but if you’re prepared, there’s nothing to be worried about.
 Here are our top tips. blog/categories:
  - tips-and-advice
  - web-design